-Dave who is in a souped up Mitsubishi with go faster stripes and Tony who is in a Vauxhall with a specially designed noisy exhaust have been waiting, facing each other, at both ends of a narrow single lane street in Woking for three days and nights now.
+Dave, who is in a souped-up Mitsubishi with go-faster stripes, and Tony, who is in a Vauxhall with a specially designed noisy exhaust, have been waiting, facing each other, at both ends of a narrow single lane street in Working for a three days and nights now.
 They have both been frantically flicking their headlights at each other to indicate that they are graciously allowing the other car to pass first.
-Neither will budge and police have had to implement a diversion around the street until the impasse is resolved.
+Neither will budge, and police have had to implement a diversion around the street until the impasse is resolved.

 As Dave’s proud wife Chantelle hands some adult nappies through the car window and another packet of rizlas, it looks like this Woking Mexican standoff has a long way to go yet.
 But it is still a long way off a world record.
-Alpha males in the Ural mountains kept a road courtesy standoff going for two generations on a stretch of single track forest road to maintain the honour of their families.
-It only ended when both families could save face and drive on, without either having to accept an offer to go first, when the road was widened.
+Alpha males in the Ural mountains kept a road courtesy standoff going for two generations on a stretch of single-track forest road to maintain the honor of their families.
+It only ended when both families could save face and drive on, without either having to accept an offer to go first when the road was widened.